Continuing Education Activity

 Do not forget to ask and look for autonomic instability signs and symptoms such as profuse sweating, tachycardia, and labile hypertension or hypotension.

-Tetanus should be suspected when there is a history of tetanus prone injury and inadequate immunization.
+Tetanus should be suspected when there is a history of tetanus prone to injury and inadequate immunization.
 Evaluation of a patient at risk for tetanus is based on a thorough history and physical examination.
 Tetanus is a clinical diagnosis.
 Laboratory tests are not helpful.
-No diagnostic studies are needed other than to rule out other mimics of tetanus such as dental abscess or meningitis.
+No diagnostic studies are needed other than to rule out other mimics of tetanus, such as dental abscess or meningitis.
 There are differences in the diagnosis of adults and neonates, described by the WHO (World Health Organization).
 For adults, WHO guidelines require clinical evidence of a history of an injury or wound and at least one of the following: painful muscular contractions, trismus, and risus sardonicus.
 In neonatal tetanus, an infant who in the first 2 days of life and able to cry and suck and then loses that ability in days 3 to 28 and develops spasms or becomes rigid, tetanus is suspected.

 Trismus is caused by intense painful spasms of the masseter muscles with the inability to open the mouth.
 A clinical test with 100% specificity and 94% sensitivity is the "spatula test," which can be performed to help aid in the diagnosis of tetanus in the clinical setting.
 This is performed by touching the posterior wall of the oropharynx with a dull instrument, causing reflex jaw spam if tetanus is present.

 Tetanus prophylaxis is determined by previous immunization and classifying low versus high-risk wound(s): unimmunized (less than 3 doses or unknown) versus immunized (greater than 3 doses), low risk (clean and minor) versus high risk (contaminated, puncture, avulsions, or resulting from missiles, crushing, burns, animal or human bites, or frostbite).
-In an unimmunized individual with low-risk wound, the tetanus vaccine is indicated; if high risk, then both vaccine and human tetanus immune globulin (HTIG) are also indicated.
+In an unimmunized individual with a low-risk wound, the tetanus vaccine is indicated; if high risk, then both vaccine and human tetanus immune globulin (HTIG) are also indicated.
 In immunized individuals with low-risk wounds, the tetanus vaccine is indicated only if the last dose was given more than 10 years ago.
-If high risk, then the vaccine is indicated moreif the last booster was more than 5 years ago.
-Prophylaxis should be administered as soon as possible following wound or traumatic injury and even upon delayed presentation due to the long and variable incubation period of tetanus.
+If high risk, then the vaccine is indicated more if the last booster was more than 5 years ago.
+Prophylaxis should be administered as soon as a possible following wound or traumatic injury and even upon delayed presentation due to the long and variable incubation period of tetanus.
 Of note, HTIG can be given up to 21 days for unvaccinated individuals if indicated.
 Tetanus toxin is irreversibly bound to tissues, therefore only unbound toxin is available for neutralization.
-The use of passive immunization such as HTIG to neutralize unbound toxin is associated with improved survival, and it is considered to be standard treatment.
+The use of passive immunization such as HTIG to neutralize unbound toxin is associated with improved survival, and it is considered to be a standard treatment.
 In undeveloped nations where HTIG is unavailable, anti-tetanus horse serum can be used but with great adverse effects.
 If HTIG is indicated and used, part of the dose needs to be injected around the wound or site of a traumatic injury.

 All tetanus prophylaxis should be used in conjunction with timely cleaning and debridement of wounds.
 Patients should receive immediate surgical treatment if indicated.
 Tetanus-prone wounds may be left open to avoid anaerobic conditions.